Getting Started

 Repeated failure indication

-If a message was retried and came back to ServiceControl as failed it might mean that this message is malformed and the receiver is not able to process it successfully no matter how many times it tries.
-Such situations happen e.g. when the sending endpoint has a bug.
+If a message was retried and came back to ServiceControl as failed it might mean that this message is malformed and the receiver is not able to process it successfully no matter how many times it tries, for example, when the sending endpoint has a bug.

-There are two ways to deal with that kind of situation.
+There are two ways to deal with this scenario.
 If the issue in the sender can be fixed, there will be no new malformed messages coming.
-The ones already sent can be redirected to a repairing endpoint.
-This sample shows how this can be done using ServiceControl redirects feature.
+The ones already sent can be redirected to an endpoint that specifically addresses the malformed messages.
+This sample shows how this can be done using the ServiceControl redirects feature.

 Last modified